cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 Once you press enter, the command should take about ~8-10 minutes to finish.
 During this time, `kapp` will keep posting updates on pending resource creations and will exit only when all resources are created and running.

 ## Connect to CF CLI
-Verify the install is ready to connect CF CLI
+Verify that you can connect to the foundation using CF CLI

 ```console
 cf api --skip-ssl-validation https://api.$CF_DOMAIN